TheDers/sfdc-qcp-vscode-extension/README.md

   - Pull all script files from Salesforce (this overwrites existing files with the same name)
 - `SFDC QCP: Pull remote file from Salesforce`
   - Pull specific file from remote, even if it does not exist locally (this overwrites existing files with the same name)
-- `SFDC QCP: Push file to Salesforce`
+- `SFDC QCP: Push files to Salesforce`
-  - Choose file to push to Salesforce, which will create or update record on Salesforce
+  - Choose one or more file sto push to Salesforce, which will create or update records in Salesforce
 - `SFDC QCP: Push all files to Salesforce`
   - Push all files in project to Salesforce.
 This will update records that are included in `.qcp/qcp-config.json` (because we know the Id) and will create all other records on Salesforce.
 - `SFDC QCP: Backup local or remote files`